carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeCss`

-`optimizeCss` is a Vite plugin that removes unused Carbon styles at build time.
-The plugin is compatible with Rollup and [Rolldown](https://rolldown.rs), which implement the same plugin API ([Vite](https://vitejs.dev/guide/api-plugin) extends the Rollup plugin API).
+`optimizeCss` is a Vite plugin that strips unused Carbon styles at build time.
+It also works with Rollup and [Rolldown](https://rolldown.rs), which share the same plugin API ([Vite](https://vitejs.dev/guide/api-plugin) extends Rollup's).

 <details>
 <summary>How it works</summary>

 The plugin uses `apply: "build"` and `enforce: "post"`, so it runs only on production builds and after other plugins.

-1. During `transform`, it collects absolute paths of imported `carbon-components-svelte` sources, and, unless `scanModules: false`, every literal `bx--` token in the code of other modules.
+1. During `transform`, it collects imported `carbon-components-svelte` source paths, plus (unless `scanModules: false`) every literal `bx--` token found in other modules.
 2. During `generateBundle`, for each emitted CSS file it builds an allowlist of every `bx--` class tied to those components via an internal index, plus global selectors like `.bx--body`.
 3. A PostCSS plugin prunes Carbon (`bx--`) selectors outside that allowlist:
-   - Individual selectors are pruned out of comma-separated lists instead of keeping the whole rule when any one branch matches
+   - Individual selectors are pruned from comma-separated lists, not the whole rule, when only one branch matches
    - Every Carbon class in a compound selector (same-element and descendant) must match the allowlist, so importing NumberInput doesn't pull in `.bx--modal .bx--number` context rules, and Button doesn't pull in Tabs skeleton styles via a shared `.bx--skeleton` modifier
    - Flatpickr and legacy single-hyphen `bx-` rules are dropped unless DatePicker (or another flatpickr-based component) is in the bundle
-   - Selectors are parsed with parenthesis-awareness, so `:is(...)` and `:not(...)` groups are handled instead of naively split on commas
+   - Selectors are parsed with parenthesis-awareness, handling `:is(...)` and `:not(...)` groups instead of naively splitting on commas
 4. Empty rules are discarded, and the CSS bundles are optimized.

-**Risk profile:** this pruning is validated against a fixture suite covering most Carbon components and common multi-component bundles (see [`tests/fixtures/optimize-css`](tests/fixtures/optimize-css)) with zero unexplained survivors on every scenario, but it shares the blind spot described in the warning below — class names that never appear as a literal `bx--` token in bundled code.
+**Risk profile:** validated against a fixture suite covering most Carbon components and common multi-component bundles ([`tests/fixtures/optimize-css`](tests/fixtures/optimize-css)) with zero unexplained survivors, but it shares the blind spot in the warning below: class names that never appear as a literal `bx--` token in bundled code.

 ```mermaid
 flowchart TB